jen20/go-event-sourcing-sample/README.md

 Internally the `TrackChange` functions calls the `Transition` function on the aggregate to transform the aggregate based on the newly created event.

-To bind meta data to events use the `TrackChangeWithMetaData` function.
+To bind metadata to events use the `TrackChangeWithMetadata` function.

 The internal `Event` looks like this.